-- 6.6.1 Check the anchor clamps to ensure there is no damage to the stainless steel hangers.
-Replace components as necessary. - 6.6.2 Check bolt torque per drawing, this can be a random sampling.
-If the hardware is not at a minimum of 4-5 ft-lbs (5.5-6Nm), all the hardware must be checked and/or properly torqued.
+- 6.6.1 Check the anchor clamps to ensure there are no cracks or fractures in the molded plastic clamps or damage to the stainless steel hangers.
+Replace components as necessary. - 6.5.2 The anchor mounting nut should be torqued to 5-6 FT-LBS (7Nm)